Modifications of torsion-free coherent analytic sheaves: Linear spaces of torsion-free coherent analytic sheaves

-\begin{cor} Let $X$ be a factorial Cohen-Macaulay space and $\sS$ be a torsion-free coherent analytic sheaf $\sS$ of corank 2 on $X$ with at least 3-codimensional singular locus.
+\begin{cor} Let $X$ be a factorial Cohen-Macaulay space and $\sS$ be a torsion-free coherent analytic sheaf $\sS$ of corank 2 on $X$ with at least 3\nbd codi\-men\-sion\-al singular locus.
 Then the linear space associated to $\sS$ is locally irreducible and, for small enough open $U\aus X$, there exists an exact sequence

 \ie the homological dimension of $\sS$ is at most 1.\end{cor}

 Keeping the counter-example \autoref{rem:CEIrred} in mind, one sees the assumption on the codimension is necessary.